Basel's dance of death:

 Maybe the couple are the same couple that later stands next to

-The escutcheon of Death and now have become separated by Death?
+and now have become separated by Death?

-(picture to the left).
+lantern (picture to the right)

 Variations: Birckmann shortens the man's trousers, so it almost looks like a Scottish kilt; he gives both persons